-Web 3.0 technology will eventually enable users to take full control of their data.
+Web 3.0 will eventually enable users to take full control of their data.
 From a business perspective, this will rid businesses of the need to adhere to burdensome regulatory requirements, since users will have full data ownership.
-It will also be up to clients to decide which part of personal data they are ready to share.
+It will also be up to clients to decide which part of their personal data they are ready to share.

 This spells good news to anyone familiar with web application development.
 Web 3.0 tools will run on all devices or platforms, so cross-platform availability will no longer be an issue.